Pop up shops are a killer way to bring your ecommerce brand out from behind the screen and into the real world.

 Amazon’s pop up shops demonstrate how even the biggest, most cutting-edge ecommerce brands can adapt their services to suit a traditional brick-and-mortar venue.

-It enables Amazon to put the independent sellers (a huge part of the marketplace) front and center.
+It enables Amazon to put the independent sellers (a huge part of the marketplace) front and centre.
 This removes much of the anonymity involved with shopping at Amazon, and creates a more engaging, communal shopping experience.

 After all, Amazon has always been a community of buyers and sellers.
 This just makes that clearer than ever.